wp-plugins/smart-image-loader/readme.txt

 = 0.3.9 =
 * fixed bug where some images would not load on older android versions (2.x)
+* fixed issue where images would load too late when no absolute width and height was given and refresh on scroll was off

 = 0.3.8 =
 * fixed images not being loaded when js would ignore no-js class